gavrisraul/website-portfolio/frontend/src/componentsMD/Post1.md

 After my introduction to programming using the pseudocode I went to C/C++.

-Then I saw what the power of the computer is.
+Then I realized what the power of the computer is.

 First of all, I would like to say that I love to code and to see how the code I write slowly transforms into an application that can help with the automation of tasks or simply to code just for fun.